lorae/roundup/README.md

 4. **View results:**

-   Navigate to roundup.streamlit.app.
+   Navigate to [https://roundup.streamlit.app](https://roundup.streamlit.app/).
 Dashboard will automatically update with your results after a commit.
 Sometimes, it takes as long as 5 minutes to update.
    Alternatively, view results in `historic/weekly_data/YYYY-MM-DD-HHMM.html`.
 "YYYY-MM-DD-HHMM" will be populated with the day, hour and minute that you ran the code.

 # Project Structure